LukePeacock/Emotion-recognition/README.md

 <a id="p4"></a>
 # Acknowledgements
-This work is inspirted by [this project](https://github.com/omar178/Emotion-recognition), which was  inspired from [this](https://github.com/oarriaga/face_classification) work and the resources of Adrian Rosebrock.
+This work is inspired by [this project](https://github.com/omar178/Emotion-recognition), which was  inspired from [this](https://github.com/oarriaga/face_classification) work and the resources of Adrian Rosebrock.

 Work on turning emotions into password was a joint effort between [Luke Peacock](https://github.com/LukePeacock) and [Syed Hafizur Reza](https://github.com/sreza1) for the [Hack Sheffield 5 event](https://hacksheffield.co/)